matplo/heppy/README.md

 ## Notes:

-- this will download and install PYTHIA, HepMC2, HepMC3, LHAPDF6, FASTJET into the `external` subdirectory.
-This behavior can be controlled by `.heppy_config_external` file (sourced as a shell script) - you can control what version packages to use by building those libs yourself... (no or empty `.heppy_config_external` is fine)
+- this will download and install PYTHIA, HepMC2, HepMC3, LHAPDF6, FASTJET, ROOT into the `external` subdirectory.
+User can control what version packages to use by building those libs yourself...
-- the `.heppy_config_external` in a local directory takes precedence (default is to take one from the downloaded/git directory)
 - for some options `./scripts/build_cpptools.sh --help`

 # running